kentaroy47/apple-lidar-stream/README.md

 # ipad-lidar-stream
 Stream iPad lidar data with open3d

+Please leave a star if this helps you!

 Uses [record3d](https://github.com/marek-simonik/record3d) to stream lidar data, and visualizes point clouds by open3d.

 Can integrate denoising functions of open3d as well.